-- D. If the City projects a General Fund surplus for Fiscal Year 2018-2019 in the five-year forecast that is presented to City Council in February 2018, the parties will Meet and Confer in February 2018. - E. Licensed Pesticide Applicators shall receive fifty (\$.50) in addition to their base hourly rate for each hour engaged in assigned and authorized activities when applying, mixing, or managing herbicide or pesticides.
-This compensation includes any preparation and maintenance of application equipment. - F. Unit II Employees required by the City to maintain a Commercial Drivers License (CDL) as a secondary part of their regular position duties shall receive twenty cents (\$.20) in addition to their base hourly rate.
-This pay is not applicable to all positions in classifications which hold CDLs, nor is it applicable to positions in classification in which driving is a primary function of the position. - G. It is understood that for implementation purposes, the practice of rounding off fractional cents shall be done in accordance with universally accepted mathematical and accounting principles.

-H. The term "Pay Schedule" shall mean the schedule computed and published by the Human Resources Department for payroll purposes.
+- A. Unit 2 employees will receive a non-continuous payment equal to the economic value of 2.5% of their base wage to be paid out on the first full pay period in August of 2024. - B. Limited Reopener for FY 2025-2026: If the City projects revenues will exceed \$1,750,000,000 for Fiscal Year 2025-2026 in the forecast that is presented to City Council in February 2025, the parties shall reopen Section 3-1 of this agreement for the sole and limited purpose of Meeting and Conferring, in February 2025, over base wage increases, if any.
+Unless held invalid by operation of law or by a final judgment of any tribunal of competent jurisdiction, all other terms and conditions of this MOU shall remain in full force and effect during any such reopener and throughout the duration of this MOU. - C. Licensed Pesticide Applicators shall receive fifty (\$.50) in addition to their base hourly rate for each hour engaged in assigned and authorized activities when applying, mixing, or managing herbicide or pesticides.
+This compensation includes any preparation and maintenance of application equipment. - D. Unit II Employees required by the City to maintain a Commercial Drivers License (CDL) as a secondary part of their regular position duties shall receive twenty cents (\$.20) in addition to their base hourly rate.
+This pay is not applicable to all positions in classifications which hold CDLs, nor is it applicable to positions in classification in which driving is a primary function of the position. - E. It is understood that for implementation purposes, the practice of rounding off fractional cents shall be done in accordance with universally accepted mathematical and accounting principles. - F. The term "Pay Schedule" shall mean the schedule computed and published by the Human Resources Department for payroll purposes.